jamesfoxdev/StagedOnion/README.md

 ```

 ## Roadmap
-- Embeded the Tor process in the Go binary so a Tor installation is not needed on the client or server
+- Embeded the Tor process in the Go binary such that a Tor installation is not needed on the client or server
 - Metasploit reverse HTTP intergration
 - Find more working Tor2Web extensions for redundancy